 All transactions entered into by the Company with related parties were in the ordinarycourse of business and at arm's length basis.
-The Audit Committee grants omnibus approvalfor the transactions that are in the ordinary course of the business and repetitive innature.
+The Audit Committee grants an omnibusapproval for the transactions that are in the ordinary course of the business andrepetitive in nature.
 For other transactions the Company obtains specific approval of theAudit Committee before entering into any such transactions.
-Disclosures as required under IndianAccounting Standard ("IND AS") - 24 have been made in the Note No. 51 to theStandalone Financial Statements.
+A statement giving details ofall Related Party Transactions are placed before the Audit Committee on a quarterly basisfor its review.
+Disclosure as required under Indian Accounting Standards ("INDAS") - 24 have been made in the Note No. 54 to the Standalone Financial Statements.

-There are no materially significant related party transactions entered into by theCompany with its Directors/Key Managerial Personnel or their respective relatives theCompany's Promoter(s) its subsidiaries/joint ventures/associate or any other relatedparty that may have a potential conflict with the interest of the Company at large.
-Thepolicy on related party transaction as formulated by the Board is available on theCompany's website i.e. www.kecrpg.com under 'Investors' tab.
+There are no materially significant related party transactions entered into by theCompany with its Directors/Key Managerial Personnel or their respective relatives theCompany's Promoter(s) its subsidiaries/joint ventures/ associates or any other relatedparty that may have a potential conflict with the interest of the Company at large.
+ThePolicy on related party transactions as formulated by the Board is available on theCompany's website i.e. www.kecrpg.com under Investors' tab.

-21. EXTRACT OF ANNUAL RETURN
+21. ANNUAL RETURN

 22. ENVIRONMENT HEALTH AND SAFETY (EHS)

-A separate section has been added to this Annual Report giving details on EHSobjectives of the Company.
+During the year the Company has bagged various EHS awards and appreciation from itsprestigious customers and independent agencies.
+A separate section has been added to thisIntegrated Annual Report with details on EHS initiatives of the Company.

 23. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-The Company has strong commitment towards conservation of energy natural resources andadoption of latest technology in its area of operations.
-The particulars relating toconservation of energy technology absorption foreign exchange earnings and outgo asrequired to be disclosed under clause (m) of sub section (3) of Section 134 of the Actread with Rule 8 of the Companies (Accounts) Rules 2014 are provided in the prescribedformat and the same is enclosed as Annexure 'F'.
+The Company has strong commitment towards conservation of energy natural resources andadoption of latest technology in its areas of operation.
+The particulars relating toconservation of energy technology absorption foreign exchange earnings and outgo asrequired to be disclosed under clause (m) of sub-section (3) of Section 134 of the Actread with Rule 8 of the Companies (Accounts) Rules 2014 is annexed to this Report as AnnexureD'.